cliex159/fin-risk-mana/_book/01-intro.md

 $p−value<0.05$ so we can reject the null hypothesis $H_0$: $Sk=0$ and $Kur=3$ meaning that the log return of the data do not follow the normal distribution.

-c.
+### Question c {.unnumbered}

 Calculate skewness, kurtosis and give some comments related to risk management.

 ```python